-Since its official opening seven years ago, The Neon Museum has remained dedicated to collecting, preserving, studying and exhibiting iconic Las Vegas signs for historic, artistic and cultural enrichment.
+Since its official opening in 2012, The Neon Museum has remained dedicated to collecting, preserving, studying and exhibiting iconic Las Vegas signs for historic, artistic and cultural enrichment.
 It now welcomes more than 200,000 annual visitors from around the world who are drawn by the allure of Nevada’s most famous art form.

 “Make no mistake — this is the Silver State and it always will be,” said Rob McCoy, president and chief executive officer of The Neon Museum.
 “But I think there is a significant case to be made that neon has been a more powerful business additive to the Nevada economy than silver and gold combined.
 Of course, here in Southern Nevada, neon put the ‘fabulous’ in ‘Welcome to Fabulous Las Vegas.’
 But it was the neon light form — the element — that captured the world’s imagination.”